Asamaha/SharEat/README.md

 ## Features

-- All in one recipe organizer
+- All in one restaurant booking organizer .
 - Printing for recipes, shopping lists and meal planner.
 - Shopping list and meal planner that's available across all of your devices.